apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-Sometimes, this is a sign of a struct in disguise.
+A reference type that conforms to `Sendable` is sometimes a sign that a struct
-But this can still be a useful technique when reference semantics need to be
+would be preferable, but there are circumstances where reference semantics need
-preserved, or for types that are part of a mixed Swift/Objective-C code base.
+to be preserved, or where compatibility with a mixed Swift/Objective-C code base
+is required.

 #### Using Composition